-Rahul Tulasyan is a 29-year old Software Developer from the city of Bhilwada in Rajasthan.
+Rahul Tulasyan is a 29-year old Software Developer from the city of Bhilwara in Rajasthan.
 Originally from Bihar, he completed his school as an excellent student while being a national-level basketball player and a violinist.
-Though the talented lad of a successful entrepreneur father, he did not limit himself from pursuing a course that had been his sole passion for all these years- the subject being that of Computer Science.
-As a young individual, he was always intrigued in understanding technology and its fundamentals to be able to develop his own programs when he grew up.
+Though the talented lad of a successful entrepreneur father, he did not limit himself from pursuing a course that had been his sole passion for all these years- the subject being Computer Science.
+As a young individual, he was always intrigued by understanding technology and its fundamentals to be able to develop his own programs when he grew up.

 While he graduated with a sense of hope that he would soon join NIT after clearing its examinations, his family required him to assist his father in his textile business.
 Choosing his family over his career, he decided to take charge of the sales of his family business for the next 4 years and keep his dream aside for the time being.
 Read more about the conversation to find out what made him change his mind later and what led him to Masai School.

 What made you leave your father’s business and turn towards programming after so many years?

 I had made a deal with my father that once I would be done helping him in stabilizing the textile business, I would go back to fulfilling my dream of becoming a developer.
 As I left his firm to start afresh, I realized that by then the knowledge I had received in college was outdated.
 The tech industry is on a constant rise and it changes very rapidly every single day.
 It became difficult for me to get myself a decent job.

 I decided to spend time learning about new industry standards by signing up on Chegg India (in the hope that it will help me in polishing my existing skills).

 So what followed next?
 Were you able to learn what you expected?

 Actually, no, I didn’t.
 It only enabled me to solve problems with the knowledge I already had but I didn’t get the leverage to learn something new of it.
 Moreover, it only required me to solve problems theoretically – what I needed was to learn things practically to make myself job-ready.